GoogleCloudPlatform/community/tutorials/cloud-functions-cloudbuild/index.md

 ## Introduction

-This tutorial demonstrates how to create a cloud function from cloudbuild
+This tutorial demonstrates how to create a cloud function from [GCP Cloud Build](https://cloud.google.com/cloud-build).

 ## Objectives